13 Best National Parks in Canada You Need to Visit

 The most popular feature of the park is the massive South Nahanni River.
 This river weaves its way to Virginia Falls plunging approximately 90 meters down the waterfall — almost twice the height of Niagara Falls!

+The park is also home to lots of sulfur hot springs, dense forests, and sloping mountains.
 The varied landscape means diversity in wildlife — from grizzly bears to moose and wolves, the opportunity of spotting wildlife in its natural habitat are unrivaled here!

 10. Waterton Lakes National Park, AB